 Last week I attended my first ever annual Great American Trucking Show (GATS) in Dallas, Texas.
-I had an absolutely amazing time in the “Big D.” Heck, I had a great time in Texas all together.
+I had an absolutely amazing time in the “Big D.” Heck, I had a great time in Texas altogether.
 I’m pretty sure I ate steak for every meal while I was in town…but I digress.
 Anyway, attending the show was a great way to really learn about the culture of the trucking industry, even more than I knew before.
 Here’s the low down on all the crazy things I took away from my experience at GATS.

-1. You can’t judge a book by it’s cover in trucking.
+1. You can’t judge a book by its cover in trucking.

 Traditi0nally, people think of truckers as “biker-esque” masculine types, right?
 But, holy cheese and rice is that cliche WRONG!
 Truck drivers at GATS came from every walk of life.
 And, they came from all over the Globe.
 There’s no preconceived driver standard.
 I met the coolest truck drivers from all over the country; big cities to small country towns.
 AND, I met truckers from down under in Australia and from all the way up in the Swiss alps.

 Also, the females in trucking are totally not what you’d expect.
 The cutest and most petite lady-driver can actually be a tougher and more bada$$ than the fellas.
 And, even though they disregard played-out gender roles for their occupation, they still do not necessarily possess a “Tomboy” persona.
 They still wear makeup and skirts when they feel like it.
-Just because you are a female in a male dominated industry, does not mean you play by a certain list of rules.
+Just because you are a female in a male-dominated industry, does not mean you play a certain list of rules.

 2. There is a Pirates of the Caribbean truck in the world.

 Yes, you read that title right.
 Let me reiterate, THERE IS A PIRATES OF THE CARIBBEAN TRUCK that actually exists.
 The semi features visually stunning paint in vibrant blacks and purples and even Johnny Depp would be taken back with the artist’s craftsmanship.
-The 18-wheeler, named “the Black Pearl”is basically a nautical mobile museum.
-Literally everything is pirate themed in some way down to the “wood-panel treasure chest” looking engine to the mechanical parrot in the cabin.
+The 18-wheeler, named “the Black Pearl” is basically a nautical mobile museum.
+Literally, everything is pirate themed in some way down to the “wood-panel treasure chest” looking engine to the mechanical parrot in the cabin.

 3. No matter who you are, everyone loves free stuff.